Register As Poster Free Candidate/Area/Town

 Poster Free | Plastic Free

-This May we're calling on all candidates to go poster free (plastic free) during the 2019 Local and European elections.
+This February 2020 we're calling on all candidates to go poster free (plastic free) during the 2020 General eEection.
 We request candidates to abstain from the use of single use plastics.
 We encourage candidates to align their green agenda with their actions by going poster free (plastic free).

 We want to grow this number with your help.